frizatch/MaptimeScratch/WebMapping_201904.md

 - Web Server
 - Web Developer Tools

-## Setting up a development environment
+## Set up

-The first thing we need to do create a web map using Leaflet is to set up a development environment.
+The first thing we need to do to create a web map using Leaflet is to set up a development environment.
 This allows you to write code and test how your map looks and works.

 **A Web Browser**